 DM: Obviously it amused me, but now when I look back from a distance at those posters, I think it was also about Deleuze’s time-image.
 In these approaches, again as an understatement, one can discern the idea of process in time, for, we can agree, sex is a process.
 For the exhibition Animation, which presented the Zagreb School of Animated Film, I did two versions.
-The first was overtly sexual, not to say pornographic, and didn’t get through, although it was already printed.
-I made a second version, which was graphically and visually more decent, but still retained something of the more animalistic form of sex.
+The first was overtly sexual, almost pornographic, and didn’t get through even though the poster was already printed.
+So I made a second version, which was graphically and visually more discreet, but it concealed somewhat more animalistic form of sex.
 In the trademark of Zagreb Film, there is a little horse, and I connected the idea of animation by doubling up the whole content of the poster and shifted the figure of this little horse too so that it mounted the other one.
 Freud got involved in the poster for the exhibition of the sculpture of Lujo Vodopivec – after the sculpture of the naked runner runs his shadow, but with an erection.

-DM: Yes, and also at the Data Recovery 1969-2077 exhibition in the MCA I showed the Museum of the Artist at Work.
-This was an installation, as well as a little archive of artefacts that primarily ascertain my attitude to the neon painter on the roof of a building on the formal Republic Square.
-Vulpe’s advert for Chromos showed a housepainter repeating the gesture of painting with a brush a red semicircular line, left and right, left and right, endlessly.
+DM: Yes, and also at the Data Recovery 1969-2077 exhibition in the Museum of Contemporary Art I showed the Museum of the Artist at Work.
+This was an installation, as well as a little archive of artefacts that primarily institute my relation to the neon painter on the roof of a building on the former Republic Square.
+Vulpe’s advert for Chromos showed a house-painter repeating the gesture of painting with a brush a red semicircular line, left and right, left and right, endlessly.
 This pointless gesture was already familiar to me.
 I often felt the futility of my own artistic gesture, so I really did identify with this neon artist.
 Over the years I produced various pieces that generate this gesture, but now as an immanently artistic act.

-I planted the three-phase drawing of the housepainter as an image on the poster for the exhibition Primary Painting in the Gallery of Contemporary Art.
-On the roof of the new MCA I put a replica of this advert, which was now programmed in such a way as to light up various pictures that the painter might perhaps have wanted to paint.
-They were images that would sometimes light up in the original ad when it was going wrong in some way, so I attempted to promote the error state to the artistic level.
-Now, my neon work on the MCA roof is not working at all, which is a proof that institutions can light up and extinguish art according to their own institutional criteria.
-This non-picture is a picture of some non-world.
+I planted the three-phase drawing of the housepainter as an image on the poster for the exhibition Primary Painting in the Gallery of Primitive Art.
+On the roof of the new Museum of Contemporary Art I put a replica of this advert, which was now programmed in such a way as to light up various pictures that the painter might perhaps have wanted to paint.
+Those were images that would sometimes light up in the original advert when it was breaking down, so I attempted to promote this state of error to the level of artistic intention.
+Now, my neon work on the MSU roof does not work at all, which is a proof that institutions can turn art on and off according to their own institutional criteria.
+However, even this non-picture is a picture of some non-world.
 It is the second death of Vulpe’s painter.

 MG: In the seventies, you and Sanja Iveković did a series of graphics for Radio Television Zagreb.
-How did this work for the television come about and in what circumstances was the project produced?
+How did this collaboration with the television come about and in what circumstances was the project produced?

 DM: In the early seventies, Radio Television Zagreb, in association with the Centre for Industrial Design, I think, announced a competition for a new logo.
-The winner was a work of the Slovene designer Jože Brumen, and RTZ set a body to coordinate the development of the new visual identity, in which, among other people, was Matko Meštrović.
-Dušan Vukotić did the animation of the logo, but as to Meštrović it seemed more cinematic than televisual in its approach, he proposed that I, as the author who was already oriented in my interests towards video as a medium, should work on the graphics.
+The winner was a work of the Slovene designer Jože Brumen, and RTZ formed a body to coordinate the development of the new visual identity, in which, among other people, was Matko Meštrović.
+Dušan Vukotić did the animation of the logo, but since Meštrović found it more cinematic than televisual in its approach, he proposed that I, being the artist who had already oriented my interests towards video as a medium, should work on the graphics.
 These graphics were static visuals that in the frequent pauses in the programme, at least from today’s viewpoint, were a common image on TV screens.
-I did one series using the new logo and putting it into various unforeseen situations.
+I did one series using the new logo and putting it into various “unforeseen” situations.
 A particular favourite of mine is the series of graphics with the well-known TV presenter Željka Fattorini, whose face was also an RTZ trademark.
-I did as well the two series of graphics for the sports programmes.
-Sanja Iveković also did a number of television graphics.
+I also did two series of graphics for the sports programmes.
+Sanja Iveković did a number of television graphics too.

 MG: The posters for the solo exhibitions of artists in the eighties in some sense were different from those from earlier on, but the art was different too.
-It’s mostly about painting the patterns of which regularly appeared on posters, and you no longer get into a dialogue with the art presented so much as with the idea of its consumption.
-These are posters that already have viewers, people and dogs, and the designer at a distance.
+It’s mostly painting whose patterns regularly appeared on posters, and you no longer engage so much in the dialogue with the presented art as with the idea of its consumption.
+These are posters that already have viewers, people and dogs, and the designer is at a distance.
 Or am I reading too much into what I see?

 DM: Very nicely read.
 Yes, sometimes I would bring into the picture that was reproduced on the poster a spectator who would at the same time refer to the process of looking but would also by his presence hinder the direct contact with the picture.
-Perhaps I only went on with what I started with the performance or action Custodian at the Exhibition of 1976, in which I guarded certain works of art on show, giving them greater importance, while at the same time blocking the view of them with my body.
-On the poster for the exhibition Minimalism, with a minimalist form that looks like a wrongly drawn Julije Knifer meander, I drew on the faces of the appalled public.
+Perhaps I only went on with what I started with the performance or action Custodian at the Exhibition from 1976, in which I guarded certain works of art on show thus giving them greater importance, while at the same time blocking the view of them with my body.
+On the poster for the exhibition Minimalism, to a minimalist form that looks like a wrongly drawn Julije Knifer meander I added a drawing of the faces of the appalled public.
 An observed observer instead of that Sprinkler Sprinkled in the film, something like that.

-MG: There is a whole series of posters dedicated to “national” exhibitions – French, American, Finnish and Cuban art – which in their approaches and graphically are very similar, based on collage, abstract patterns and textures, all giving very cryptic impressions, and I from my way of looking at things, just cannot decode them, although they are, in some way, in the spirit of the time.
-What is going on here?
+MG: There is a whole series of posters dedicated to “national” exhibitions – French, American, Finnish and Cuban art – which are graphically as well as in their approaches very similar, based on collage, abstract patterns and textures, all giving very cryptic impressions.
+From my way of looking at things, I just cannot decode them, although they reflect, in some way, the spirit of the times.
+What is going on there?

 DM: They are de facto examples of fatigue with graphic design.
-In particular, I had a problem of finding any stimulus in this unbroken sequence of so-called new images with which I felt no connection.
+In particular, I had a problem of finding any stimulus in this unbroken sequence of so-called “new images” to which I felt no connection.
 I would say that this was already an irony that became self-destructive.
 I would recycle remains of the collage from the previous into the following poster.
 “New Image” out of old, right?

-MG: How did your work with the GSU come to an end?
+MG: How and why did your work with the GSU come to an end?
 What were the last projects?

 DM: I think it was about Sanja and I increasingly travelling and spending time on artistic residences abroad, so that I could no longer keep up the continuity of the work.
 I worked for Jadran Film a bit longer and did the television graphics for RTZ, but it was as if I had used up my motivation for doing graphic design.
 Somehow, I just naturally left the area, or it left me.

-MG: Did design, in any sense at all, inform your artistic activity: Did the experience with design in any way affect your way of thinking, your manner of solving a problem, the manner of communicating in art itself?
+MG: Did design, in any sense at all, inform your artistic activity?
+Did the experience with design in any way affect your way of thinking, your way of solving problems, the way of communicating in art itself?

 DM: Yes, I believe it did.
-Since in my work I often use the project format, that is, a set of several elements that can arise in different media, a certain procedure for designing this set seemed inevitable.
+Since in my work I often use the project format, that is, a set of elements that can emerge in different media, a certain procedure for designing this set seems inevitable.

-MG: When you look back at your design work today from such a distance, do you think there are any things you missed out on doing, any ideas that did not manage to be brought to an ending, some contexts in which you think you might have done something good but didn’t have the chance?
+MG: When you look back at your design work today from such a distance, do you think there are any things you missed out on doing, any ideas that failed to be implemented completely, some contexts in which you think you might have done something good but didn’t have the chance?
 Do you ever miss it?

 DM: Perhaps I am sorry that I didn’t pull off some ideas in which posters or billboards were the medium or communication field for certain works.
 However, some I did manage to realize.
-For example, for the Variable Risk Landscape project, usually, as well as exhibiting the work in the gallery or museum, I did a billboard that would be put up while the local segment of the project was being performed.
+For example, for the Variable Risk Landscape project, together with exhibiting the work in the gallery or museum, I would usually do a billboard that would be created while the local segment of the project was being performed.